-The Rogue Flat Utility Bench 2.0 is by far the best portable bench for most people.
-Not only is it cheap, but it's also insanely solid for how little space it takes up.
+The REP FB-5000 Competition Flat Bench is by far the best value flat bench for most people.
+Not only is it cheap, but it’s also insanely solid for how little space it takes up.

-Featuring a standard bench height of 18″ and angled 2×3 legs and spine, the Rogue Flat Bench has taken everything we've thrown at it without any issues.
-Although the Thompson Fat Pad is our favorite bench pad, the pad on the Rogue Flat Utility Bench 2.0 provides a firm foundation with a grippy covering.
+Featuring a standard bench height of 17″ and thick 3×3 legs and spine, the REP FB-5000 Flat Bench has taken everything we’ve thrown at it without any issues.
+Although the Thompson Fat Pad is our favorite bench pad, the pad on the REP Flat Utility Bench provides a firm foundation with a grippy covering.

 Although most people could get by just fine making their own deadlift platform, if you’d like to buy a pre-made version that includes band pegs, the Rogue Deadlift Platform is not only your best option, it’s one of your only options.